Fatema-Nawrin/Legal-Service-Provider-Website/README.md

 - Without reloading, can go to different pages.
 - Includes login, signup and signout process.
 - Email password and google authentication feature is added.
-- Private and protected rote function is added for checkout page.
+- Private and protected route function is added for checkout page.
 - Email verification and password reset function is included.

  ## Technology